Using (and Finding) Samples

 (once (bd 'jazzy))

 If you don't provide any keyword, a random sample from the folder is chosen.
-Samples outside of the abovementioned samples folder can't be called.
+If a keyword matches multiple samples, one of the possible matches will be chosen at random.

 Custom Sample Folder